Morning and After Care

-Our After Care program is staffed by St. Christopher School faculty members whose goal is to provide a safe, secure and reliable environment for your children.
+Our After Care program is also staffed by St. Christopher School faculty members whose goal is to provide a safe, secure and engaging environment for your children.
 Our services are offered to students in grades kindergarten through eighth.
-It runs immediately after school until 6:00 pm and Fridays after school until 5:00 pm.
+It runs immediately after school Monday – Thursday until 6:00 pm and Fridays after school until 5:00 pm.

 A typical day for our After Care children will include snack time, homework assistance, free play either outside or in the gym, and time to relax.
 There will be opportunities for quiet reading, imaginative play and participation in small group activities.
 Snacks are provided as a part of the program.

 Clubs and Organizations

-The St. Christopher School Announcement Club video tapes the daily school news each morning.
+The St. Christopher School Announcement Club video tapes the daily school news each morning, August through June.
 Auditions are held for this club and students must be in the middle school to participate.
-Announcement Club meets every morning 30 minutes before school and one day a week after school for 40 minutes to prepare to tape the school news.
+Announcement Club meets every morning 30 minutes before school and one day a week, Wednesdays, after school for 40 minutes to prepare to tape the school news.
 The school news consists of daily readings, prayers of intention, daily updates (lunch menu, sport team updates and club/activity schedules to list a few).
-The readings and prayers are taped in advance while the news is taped each morning in the SCS Announcement Studio.
+The readings and prayers are taped in advance while the news is taped each morning in the SCS STREAM Lab.

-The Announcement Club Studio contains an interactive whiteboard, green screen and additional equipment to tape and send the daily announcements to the classrooms in an efficient and creative manner.
+The STREAM Lab contains an interactive whiteboard, green screen and additional equipment to tape and send the daily announcements to the classrooms in an efficient and creative manner.
 St. Christopher School announcers must create the scripts, prepare the PowerPoints, tape and edit the video to keep the school informed of the many daily activities that happen throughout the week.

 St. Christopher School Band is a group of student musicians that rehearse and perform instrumental music together.
 Beginner Band is made up of students in grade 4.
 Advanced Band are students in grades 5-8.
 The students meet individually with the band teacher one time per week.
 During a lunch period one time per week, students meet in groups to prepare for concert performances.
 The bands perform annual Christmas and spring concerts.

-Brain Brawl is an academic challenge through Saint Ignatius High School.
+Brain Brawl is an academic competition through Saint Ignatius High School.
 This competition focuses on many different topics that include Literature, Fine Arts, Geography, Science, U.S. History, Government, Pop Culture, World History, Math, Sports, and Potpourri.
-Saint Christopher School brings a seventh and eighth grade teams to this event.
+Saint Christopher School typically brings two teams consisting of seventh and eighth grade students.

-The St. Christopher students that represent our school are selected based on academic achievement in the classroom, IOWA scores, and/or recommendations from teachers.
+The St. Christopher students that represent our school are selected based on academic achievement in the classroom, MAP scores, and/or recommendations from teachers.
 Students practice weekly to prepare for this tournament.
-In 2016, St. Christopher School took first place and won the Fr.
-Ober, S.J.
-“Cup of Knowledge”.
 This is a great club to join if you have a passion for trivia.
 It is truly an excellent opportunity to meet other schools and develop relationships with Saint Ignatius High School.

 CLASSROOM OF CHAMPIONS

 Classroom of Champions is an academic competition at St. Edward High School where local eighth grade scholars compete to demonstrate their knowledge.
 In September, St. Edwards High School selects three different schools to compete each month from October through March.
-The top three scoring schools will come together in April for the final championship.
-In April, 2016, St. Christopher School took first place and now proudly display Annual Grand Champion trophy!
+The top three scoring schools come together in April for the final championship.

-The St. Christopher students that represent our school are selected based on academic achievement in the classroom, IOWA scores, and/or recommendations from teachers.
+The St. Christopher students that represent our school are selected based on academic achievement in the classroom and recommendations from teachers.
 These students meet once a week to practice for the event.
 The top seventh grade scholars are invited to join our eighth graders practice sessions to help prepare for their future competitions.